eunyhwang/epit_sesotho/README.md

  - ```trend_line``` represents the trend in tweet numbers.

+# Sesotho Word Embedding for epitweetr
+In order to detect public health threats in Lesotho region, we have to train an word embedding in their language, Sesotho.
+As epitweetr is developed with fasttext word embeddings, we also trained an word embedding via the fasttext model.
+To trian
+On the Configuration tab in epitweetr dashboard, there is Languages download a In the ```fasttext``` folder, there is a fasttext word embedding of Sesotho.
+Explanation will be followed.

+## Training a fasttext word embedding in Seesotho language
+When it comes to train a minor language with a lack of source, finding a proper dataset to train is challenging.
+We mainly used NCHLT Sesotho Text Corpora provided by [SADiLaR](sadilar.org), which is a 10 Mb sized collection of text documents classified by genre. (example?)
+As epitweetr requires only Fasttext, we trained the language on Fasttext with unsupervised learning methods; cbow and skipgram.
+We set the parameters as minimal counts to 2 and dimension to 100.
+In order to check the performance, we did the neighbor test as well as the analogy test.
+You can see the results below.

-# Upload a Sesotho word embedding
+## Upload a fasttext word embedding
 On the Configuration tab in epitweetr dashboard, there is Languages download a In the ```fasttext``` folder, there is a fasttext word embedding of Sesotho.
 Explanation will be followed.